-Name for the blackcurrant (Austrian "black currant"), or from it produced essence (thick syrup).
-The plant belongs to taxonomic System as well as the way the grapevine to the subclass of Rosidae (rose plants).
-The berries contain terpenes With spicy, fine-sour flavors and a very high proportion of vitamin C, As part of a wine address "Cassis" is also often used as a description for the Aroma one red wine used, especially this is typical of the variety Cabernet Sauvignon,
+Name for the black currant (Austrian "black currant"), or essence produced from it (viscous syrup).
+The plant belongs according to taxonomic System like the way grapevine to the subclass of the Rosidae (rose plants).
+The berries contain terpenes With spicy, subtly sour flavors and a very high proportion of vitamin C, As part of a wine address "Cassis" is often used as a description for the Aroma one red wine used, especially this is typical of the variety Cabernet Sauvignon,

-A flower bud extract extracted from currants is used in the perfumery industry.
-In Germany, blackcurrants like to be known for making a "Supporter" spirit used.
-The fruits are "put on" with various herbs, sugar and spirit in a sealed container.
-The spirits dissolve the aromas of fruits and herbs.
-At the beginning, the vessels are shaken every few days to the extraction to accelerate.
+A flower bud extract obtained from the currants is used in the perfumery industry.
+In Germany, black currants are often referred to as “put on” for the production of one spirit used.
+The fruits are "put on" with various herbs, sugar and wine spirit in a sealed container.
+The brandy dissolves the aromas from fruits and herbs.
+To begin with, the vessels are shaken every few days to remove the extraction to accelerate.

-In a similar way, a well-known French specialty called "Crème de Cassis" is produced.
-This dark red liqueur was invented around 1840.
-The berries are mashed for up to two months in a mixture of water and alcohol.
-To balance the acid, sugar is added.
-As a conclusion, a barrel storage takes place.
-The minimum content of sugar, expressed as invert sugar, is 400 g / l, the minimum alcohol content is 15% vol. The Burgundian Dijon applies with approximately 80 producers in the city and environment as metropolis of the production.
+A well-known French specialty called "crème de cassis" is produced in a similar way.
+That dark red liqueur was invented around 1840.
+The berries are mashed in a mixture of water and alcohol for up to two months.
+Sugar is added to balance the acidity.
+At the end there is a barrel storage.
+The minimum sugar level, expressed as invert sugar, is 400 g / l, the minimum alcohol content is 15% vol. The Burgundian Dijon is considered a metropolis of manufacturing with around 80 producers in the city and surrounding area.
 The name "Crème de Cassis de Dijon" guarantees that the processed fruits come from Burgundy.
-Furthermore, the liqueur is also produced in other French cities, in Quebec (Canada) and in Luxembourg (Beaufort).
-The annual production in France is 16 million liters.
-Cassis is the favorite drink of the detective Hercule Poirot in the thrillers of Agatha Christie.
-The liqueur is for cocktails as Kir or Kir Royal used.
-The sale of Cassis in Germany led to the so-called.
-Cassis de Dijon decision,
+The liqueur is also produced in other French cities, in Quebec (Canada) and in Luxembourg (Beaufort).
+The annual production volume in France is 16 million liters.
+Cassis is the favorite drink of the detective Hercule Poirot in the crime novels by Agatha Christie.
+The liqueur is made for cocktails how Kir or Kir Royal used.
+The sale of cassis in Germany led to the so-called Cassis de Dijon decision,